evolution-linux/evolution-docs/src/installation/guides/chroot.md

 # Installation via chroot (x86/x86_64/aarch64)

-This guide details the process of manually installing Void via a chroot on an x86, x86_64 or aarch64 architecture.
+This guide details the process of manually installing EvolutionOS via a chroot on an x86, x86_64 or aarch64 architecture.
 It is assumed that you have a familiarity with Linux, but not necessarily with installing a Linux system via a chroot.
 This guide can be used to create a "typical" setup, using a single partition on a single SATA/IDE/USB disk.
 Each step may be modified to create less typical setups, such as [full disk encryption](./fde.md).

-Void provides two options for bootstrapping the new installation.
+EvolutionOS provides two options for bootstrapping the new installation.
 The **XBPS method** uses the [XBPS Package Manager](../../xbps/index.md) running on a host operating system to install the base system.
 The **ROOTFS method** installs the base system by unpacking a ROOTFS tarball.

 The **XBPS method** requires that the host operating system have XBPS installed.
-This may be an existing installation of Void, an official [live image](../live-images/prep.md), or any Linux installation running a [statically linked XBPS](../../xbps/troubleshooting/static.md).
+This may be an existing installation of EvolutionOS, an official [live image](../live-images/prep.md), or any Linux installation running a [statically linked XBPS](../../xbps/troubleshooting/static.md).

-The **ROOTFS method** requires only a host operating system that can enter a Linux chroot and that has both [tar(1)](https://man.voidlinux.org/tar.1) and [xz(1)](https://man.voidlinux.org/xz.1) installed.
-This method may be preferable if you wish to install Void using a different Linux distribution.

 ## Prepare Filesystems